강의

 • "I received feedback in the review, but I don't have a clear sense of exactly where I need to make changes."

-• "Now that I'm actually trying to write the code... what was I trying to solve again?"
+• "Now that I'm about to write the code... what was I trying to solve again?"

-• "When I asked a question, they responded back with 'So what's the problem?'"
+• "When I asked a question, they responded with 'So what's the problem?'"

 The core of all this confusion is because we failed to define the problem accurately.
 Developers constantly face problems.
-However, the right solution begins only when we can look at the problem accurately and define it properly.
+However, proper solutions can only begin when we can look at those problems accurately and define them properly.

-Lack of experience: With limited work experience, they struggle to systematically break down problems or find necessary information on their own.
-As a real example, one junior developer had difficulty judging how much they should try to solve independently and only learned to ask questions after attempting solutions for excessively long periods (rachsmith.com).
-This uncertainty leads to anxiety (imposter syndrome) that hinders learning and collaboration.
+Lack of experience: With limited work experience, they struggle to systematically break down problems or independently find necessary information.
+As a real example, one junior developer had difficulty determining how much they should try to solve on their own and learned to ask questions only after attempting to resolve issues for excessively long periods (rachsmith.com).
+This uncertainty leads to anxiety (imposter syndrome), which hinders learning and collaboration.

 📌 What You'll Learn in This Course